intel/appframework/README.md

 # Plugins

-jQ.Mobi is built with the extendability to add plugins.
-To create a plugin, you will most likely extend the $.fn object by passing a reference of the main jQ.Mobi object
+jqMobi is built with the extendability to add plugins.
+To create a plugin, you will most likely extend the $.fn object by passing a reference of the main jqMobi object

 ``` js